Prix du CALQ - Artiste de l'année en Outaouais (artist of the year in Outaouais)

 The Prix du CALQ – Artiste de l’année (the CALQ prize for Artist of the year), accompanied by a cash award of $10,000, recognizes artists or writers who have distinguished themselves for the vibrancy of their career and the excellence of their recent work.

 This prize is the result of a partnership between the Conseil des arts et des lettres du Québec, which is responsible for managing the program, and Culture Outaouais, who promote the call for applications and award the prize.

-La Fabrique culturelle de Télé-Québec, a partner for this prize, will produce a video portrait of the winner during the year following the prize (with certain exceptions).
+La Fabrique culturelle de Télé-Québec This link will open in a new window, a partner for this prize, will produce a video portrait of the winner during the year following the prize (with certain exceptions).

 The main objectives of the Prix du CALQ – Artiste de l’année are to:

 - promote the recognition of professional artists and writers in their community;